 Once you open the estate account, you can deposit the check into the deceased’s estate.
 Since the probate process requires all of the deceased person’s assets to be accounted for, deposing a check into an account not owned by your husband is illegal.

 In any case, the best plan of action is to contact the sender who issued the check.
 This way, you can know with certainty what is allowed or disallowed based on what the check was issued for.
-So if you received a social security check for your dead husband, you should contact social security or visit a local office to explain the situation.
+So if you received a Social Security check for your late husband, you should contact the Social Security Administration or visit a local office to explain the situation.

 However, you can avoid most of the post-death financial headaches by preparing yourself with Trustworthy.
 Trustworthy is an innovative digital storage platform dedicated to storing and organizing all of life’s essential documents and files.

 With Trustworthy, you can safely upload and share your family's estate plans.
-This includes Wills, Testaments, Advance Directives, and a power of attorney.
-This way, your family is prepared if worse comes to worst and someone you love passes away.
+This includes wills, advance directives, and financial information.
+This way, your family is prepared if someone you love passes away.